carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 - `cd`
 - `ls`

 Print your working directory and make sure you are in the directory `twarc-run`.
 If you are not in the proper directory, please change directories to move inside `twarc-run`.
+Moving around in your directories is pretty easy using this interface.

 > ## Remember:
 >